VKCOM/statshouse/website/docs/introduction.md

 # What is StatsHouse?

 StatsHouse is a monitoring system that is highly available, scalable, and multi-tenant.
+It is robust, and one can hardly overload it—due to [aggregation] and [sampling].
 Read more about its [features](#features).

-It allows your applications to send metric data without limitations, so you can view statistics on a graph in a live mode.
+It allows your applications to send metric data without limitations, and you can view statistics on a graph in a live mode.

 <img src={WhatIsSh} width="1000"/>